mionks27/Lab4G5/README.md

 _If you find some bugs or security mistakes, please notify us by sending an e-mail to a20201010@pucp.edu.pe_

+### Keep this in mind BEFORE STARTING ⌨

+_There are few things to avoid doing during your experience while running the project._
+_After you register/login and are answering a question, select one random option and then select again the option your want so it will work.
+If you try to select an option, the first time won't work. _
+_Do not use the "back" button from your device.
+I mean, just use the buttons that are on the project to navigate. _
 ## Build with 🛠️

 _Here are some of the fundamentals used in this project_